 Now to that new solution.
-If you visit Realtor.com you will now be able to book accommodations nationwide on Airbnb in the neighborhood you’re considering.
+If you visit the Realtor website you will now be able to book accommodations nationwide on Airbnb in the neighborhood you’re considering.

 The idea is to “live like a local” before actually moving in and getting stuck in a situation that is less than ideal.